 - Wantage Primary Care Network: Church Street Practice and Newbury Street Practice.

 - Thame Primary Care Network: Watlington & Charlgrove Surgeries, Morland House Surgery and The Rycote Practice.

 - Nora Primary Care Network: Chipping Norton Health Centre, Wychwood Surgery, Deddington Health Centre, Bloxham Surgery and Cropredy Surgery.

 What happens next?

-Once you have contacted us (or been referred to us) one of our team of networkers will talk to you to find out more about what you would like help with.
-They will arrange an appointment at a time and place convenient to you - this could be at the GP surgery or in your own home.
-A networker will support you to find solutions and options that will help make a difference for you.
+One of our team will contact you to to arrange a visit at a time and place convenient to you.
+This could be at the GP surgery or in your own home.
+Your social prescriber will support you to identify what you would like help with to make a difference for you.